nu7hatch/krug-redis-presentation/source.md

 ### Keys

-* should be short for better performence
+* should be short for better performance and faster access
 * common convention: object-type:id:field
-* hashes like MD5 or SHA1
+* might be hashes like MD5 or SHA1

 ### Manipulating data